AesopInteractive/lasso-yoast/README.md

 * All in One SEO
 * Genesis SEO

-If none of these systems are in place, you must use the provided filters to specificy which meta fields to save in.
+If none of these systems are in place, you must use the provided filters to specifiy which meta fields to save in.
 These filters are:
 * `lasso_seo_title_field`
 * `lasso_seo_desc_field`